tusharrrhk/E-Commerce-Alcohol-Business-Analysis/README.md

  - Ironbark Ale has the highest refund rate (6.62%), while Emberstone Whiskey performs well with low refunds and higher conversions.
  - Cart abandonment is a major issue, with 58% of users dropping off at this stage.

-For the full set of recommendations, refer to the [Insights document](./Insights.md).
+For the full set of insights, refer to the [Insights document](./Insights.md).

 ---